FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Method

 While it has been theoretically proven that, at convergence, the distribution learned by the generator matches and generalizes from the original data distribution~\cite{goodfellow2013}, unfortunately GAN architectures may be subject to training anomalies, including mode collapse and overfitting: as a consequence, the basic GAN formulation may lead to the generation of samples that are near duplicates of the original samples, which would be unacceptable in a federated learning scenario.

-In order to mitigate this risk, we introduce a \emph{privacy-preserving loss}, enforcing the generation of samples that do not retain potentially identifying information, but still include features that are clinically relevant to the target $\yy$ of the synthetic sample.
-In other words, if $\yy$ encodes the diagnosis of a certain disease, we want the generator to learn how to synthesize samples conditioned by $\yy$, that exhibit evidence of that disease but cannot be traced back to any of the dataset's samples of the same disease.
+In order to mitigate this risk, we introduce a \emph{privacy-preserving loss}, enforcing the generation of samples that do not retain potentially sensitive information, but still include features that are clinically relevant to the target $\yy$ of the synthetic sample.
+In other words, if $\yy$ encodes generic features for the diagnosis of a certain disease, we want the generator to learn how to synthesize samples conditioned by $\yy$, that exhibit evidence of that disease but cannot be traced back to any of the dataset's samples of the same disease.

 To do so, our privacy-preserving loss aims at penalizing the model proportionally to the similarity between pairs of real and synthetic samples.
-We measure ``similarity'' by means of the LPIPS metric~\cite{zhang2018unreasonable}, which has been shown to capture perceptual similarity better than traditional metrics (e.g., SSIM) by calibrating the distance between feature vectors extracted from a pre-trained VGG model~\cite{simonyan2015very}.
+We measure ``similarity'' by means of the LPIPS metric~\cite{zhang2018unreasonable}, which has been shown to capture perceptual similarity by calibrating the distance between feature vectors extracted from a pre-trained VGG model~\cite{simonyan2015very}.

 In practice, given a batch of real samples $\left\{ \xx_1^{(r)}, \xx_2^{(r)}, \dots, \xx_b^{(r)} \right\}$ and a batch of synthetic samples $\left\{ \xx_1^{(s)}, \xx_2^{(s)}, \dots, \xx_b^{(s)} \right\}$, the privacy-preserving loss term is computed as: